Educator Screens in Schools Survey

 Welcome!

 PA Unplugged is conducting an Educator Screens in Schools Survey open to all Pennsylvania K–12 educators in public, private, and charter schools.
-The goal of this survey is to give parents/caregivers, educators, and policymakers a clearer picture of how teachers are thinking about these important issues.
+We are gathering feedback about your experiences using technology in your classroom and across the school.
+The goal of this survey is to gain a clearer picture of how teachers are thinking about these important issues.
+The survey takes about 10 minutes to complete.

 You can review the parent/caregiver companion survey results at dashboard.paunplugged.org.